nanlabs/ts-monorepo-boilerplate/README.md

 This repository is a starter kit for a TypeScript monorepo project.
 It is based on TypeScript, Npm, ESLint, Prettier, Jest, Turborepo and Changesets.

+This project was generated using [create-awesome-node-app](https://www.npmjs.com/package/create-awesome-node-app). **DON'T USE THIS TEMPLATE AS IT!** Generate yours using the command and following the options in the interactive menu.
+Check the docs for more information!

 ## Features

 - **Monorepo** - All packages are managed by [Turborepo](https://turborepo.com/).